mapcraftlabs/mapcraft_docs/api_examples/python_api.md

 This directory contains example scripts to interact with MapCraft API.
 This is a public repo and we encourage user contributions.
 Pull Requests are welcomed!

-## Minimal test script to test communication with MapCraft API
+## Minimal example script to demonstrate communication with MapCraft API

 1. Install dependencies (use of isolated environment tools like `virtualenv` or `conda` are recommended)